 If a lender sees that you already have two loans, they are even less likely to give you another one.

 If a lender sees you have five payday loans, they are significantly less likely to give you a sixth.

 So the more payday loans you have, the less likely you are to get another one.

 The More Loans You Have, The Worse the Terms Will Be

 Before you think about taking a second, third or fourth cash advance loan, you should think about the terms of the loan.

-Because lenders have your credit report, they already know if you have loans out.
-They know the types of loans, the loan terms, and other nitty gritty of the loan agreement.
+Because lenders have your credit report, they already know if you have outstanding loans.
+They know the types of loans, the loan terms, and other nitty-gritty of the loan agreement.
 They also know your credit score and credit history.

 When they see you already have loans out, they see you as riskier and more desperate.
 This means that they will charge you higher interest rates than your first loan.

-The more loans you have, the worse the interest rates and fees are going to be.
-The annual percentage rate of your second loan will almost definitely be worse than your first loan.
+The more loans you have, the worse the interest rates and fees will get.
+The annual percentage rate of your second loan will almost definitely be higher than your first loan.